 What is the Malaria Behavior Survey?

-The MBS is a cross-sectional survey with structured questionnaires administered to a random sample of women and men of reproductive age, as well as a household questionnaire.
-The survey is fielded in the rainy season or shortly afterwards, with representative sampling across defined study zones in each country.
+The MBS is a cross-sectional survey with structured questionnaires administered to a random sample of women and men of reproductive age and heads of households.
+The survey is fielded in the rainy season or shortly afterward, with a representative sample selected from defined study zones in each country (see Methods).

-How can results of the Malaria Behavior Survey be used?
+How can the results of the MBS be used?

-The results of the MBS are used to develop evidence-based malaria SBC programs and strategies by national malaria programs and other partners working in malaria SBC to increase insecticide-treated nets (ITN) use and care, prevention of malaria in pregnancy, prompt care seeking for fever, adherence to malaria test results, and where applicable, support seasonal malaria chemoprevention (SMC) adherence and indoor residual spraying (IRS) acceptance.
+The results of the MBS are used to develop evidence-based malaria programs and strategies by national malaria programs and other partners to increase insecticide-treated nets (ITN) use and care, prevention of malaria in pregnancy, prompt care seeking for fever, adherence to malaria test results, and where applicable, support seasonal malaria chemoprevention (SMC) adherence and indoor residual spraying (IRS) acceptance.
 Results can also be used to inform Global Fund to Fight AIDS, Tuberculosis and Malaria concept notes, and in countries that receive funding from the U.S. President’s Malaria Initiative (PMI), to inform Malaria Operational Plan SBC priorities.
-While primarily a formative assessment tool, if implemented every 3-5 years, the MBS can be used in baseline-end line assessments and capture trends over time.
+While primarily a formative assessment tool, if implemented every 3-5 years, the MBS can be used in baseline-endline assessments and capture trends over time.

 Why is the MBS needed?
 Don’t other household surveys, such as the MIS and DHS, provide information about malaria-related behaviors?

 Many countries have data gaps around the factors that motivate (or de-motivate) people’s use of malaria prevention and treatment interventions.
 Programs are often designed in the absence of such insights resulting in activities that fail to fully address the needs of individuals and, as a result, the country.
-Demographic Health Surveys (DHS), Malaria Indicator Surveys (MIS), and Multiple Indicator Cluster Surveys (MICS) measure behaviors but do not assess associated ideational factors.
-Other one-off data collection activities, such as many knowledge, attitudes, and practices surveys, are not standardized and may rely on unvalidated survey questions and tools which, in turn, challenge data interpretation and use.
-The MBS is a standardized, validated tool developed and refined through an iterative process.
-The survey indicators are based on the RBM Partnership to End Malaria SBC Indicator Reference Guide and multiple countries have implemented the MBS.
-The boxes below illustrate three kinds of questions included in the MBS.
-Many of the questions in the boxes labeled ‘Ideational Characteristics’ and ‘Other’ are absent in DHS, MIS, and MICS.
-It is important to note that the MBS is not designed provide intervention coverage estimates, and other data sources are recommended for that.
+Demographic Health Surveys (DHS), Malaria Indicator Surveys (MIS), and Multiple Indicator Cluster Surveys (MICS) measure some behaviors but do not assess associated ideational factors.
+Other one-off data collection activities, such as many knowledge, attitudes, and practices (KAP) surveys, are not standardized and may rely on unvalidated survey questions and tools, which challenge data interpretation and use.

 Can questions from the MBS be integrated into other surveys?

-The MBS is a standardized theory-based, field-tested tool, developed and refined through an iterative process.
+The MBS is a standardized theory-based, field-tested tool developed and refined through an iterative process over several years.
 Questions included in the MBS are designed and asked in a specific manner and order.
 In some instances, entire groups of questions have been carefully developed to measure a specific construct or to create indices that can then be used to determine the predictiveness of the theoretical constructs (perceived risk, self-efficacy, social norms, etc.) on the behaviors of interest.
 Picking and choosing individual questions from the MBS questionnaire for use in other surveys is therefore not recommended as it can undermine the validity of the individual questions.

 What is involved in conducting the MBS?

-The decision to conduct an MBS, including the timing and scope, should be negotiated with the host country government, as well as any relevant donors and implementing partners with the following factors in mind:
+The decision to conduct an MBS, including the timing, scope, and cost, should be led by the government bodies overseeing malaria programming, as well as any relevant donors and implementing partners with the following factors in mind: